sdnorm/active_rabbit/ENV_PRODUCTION_EXAMPLE.md

-# Production Environment Variables for ActiveAgent
+# Production Environment Variables for ActiveRabbit

 Copy these to your `.env` file or set them in your production environment: